Voss (collection): Catwalk presentation

 The lights temporarily dropped to blue for O'Connor in Look 33, the razor clam dress; she paused to rip shells out and toss them to the floor.
 Her hands were badly cut, but she was so deeply in character that she did not notice until she left the runway.
 When she went backstage afterwards, McQueen apologised, alarmed, then took O'Connor's hands and smeared the blood all over her head bandages to coordinate with her next look, a dress covered in microscope slides painted red.

 Next were suits and dresses; these were mainly commercial, although one look featured a half-assembled jigsaw puzzle for a top, while another had a model sandcastle attached at the shoulder.
 A run of mussel-covered pieces appeared next.
 More tailored items followed, incorporating faux-Oriental embroidery and chrysanthemum motifs.
-This culminated in Look 65, a dress made from an antique Japanese screen with underdress of oyster shells, paired with a neckpiece of silver and Tahitian black pearl by McQueen's regular jeweller Shaun Leane.
+This culminated in Look 65, a dress made from an antique Japanese screen with an underdress of oyster shells, paired with a neckpiece of silver and Tahitian black pearl by McQueen's regular jeweller Shaun Leane.
 The model, Karen Elson, stopped by the glass to nibble on its metal spikes.
 Elson tripped coming off the runway, cutting her neck and narrowly avoiding a more serious injury.

 A series of tailored items followed, mostly in black with silver accessories.
-Look 74 featured a hand-painted corset in red venetian glass worn by Laura Morgan; Look 75 had a headpiece in the same glass.
+Look 74 featured a hand-painted corset in red Venetian glass worn by Laura Morgan; Look 75 had a headpiece in the same glass.
 Morgan recalled it as "the most terrifying piece to wear" because the tightness of her skirt made it difficult for her to move her legs.
 The show's final look was Look 76, the medical slide dress with red ostrich-feather skirt, also worn by O'Connor.